boolesrings/boolesrings.org/Comments.md

 title: Comments
 ---

+* **Comments for Joel David Hamkins** [Comment on Forcing as a computational process by DukeZhou](http://jdh.hamkins.org/forcing-as-a-computational-process/#comment-10917)
 * **Comments for Joel David Hamkins** [Comment on Proof and the Art of Mathematics by Joel David Hamkins](http://jdh.hamkins.org/proof-and-the-art-of-mathematics/#comment-10913)
 * **Comments for Assaf Rinot** [Comment on A Microscopic approach to Souslin-tree constructions.
 Part I by Ari B.](http://blog.assafrinot.com/?p=4059#comment-814)
 * **Comments for Joel David Hamkins** [Comment on Proof and the Art of Mathematics by Leo](http://jdh.hamkins.org/proof-and-the-art-of-mathematics/#comment-10912)